 Velocity has research sites nationwide that are conducting clinical trials in a wide range of therapeutic areas.
 New studies are added every week.
 You can help fight RSV by joining a clinical trial at Velocity.

 Beyond helping advance medicine, you may also:

-- Receive study-related medical exams at no cost
+- Get study-related medical exams at no cost

-- Get paid for participating (amounts differ for each study)
+- Receive compensation for participating (available amounts may differ for each study)

 The best way to find out which RSV studies are currently enrolling patients in your community and determine your eligibility is to complete the form on this page or call Velocity to speak with an enrollment specialist.

 After you submit your information, a Velocity enrollment specialist will contact you.
 Together, we’ll review studies that might be right for you and answer your questions.